 - Giant huntsman – Heteropoda venatoria – with a leg span up to 9 cm, these spiders are common in Galapagos and can often be seen in hotels where they are welcomed as natural pest controllers.

-- Silver Argiope – Argiope argentata (pictured) – this web-building spider can often be seen sitting in the middle of its web with its legs paired in the shape of an X.
+- Silver argiope – Argiope argentata – this web-building spider can often be seen sitting in the middle of its web with its legs paired in the shape of an X.

-3. Darwin’s Goliath Centipede – Scolopendra galapagensis – Growing up to 43 cm this is one of the largest centipedes in the world and is probably the most feared animal in the archipelago.
+Growing up to 43 centimetres, this is one of the largest centipedes in the world, and is probably the most feared animal in the Archipelago.
 It is common in the arid zones, residing in cracks and crevices during the day and coming out to hunt at night.
 It preys on insects, lizards and even small birds, inflicting a poisonous bite with a large pair of jaws.
 It is preyed upon by the Galapagos hawk, night heron and mockingbirds.
-It’s bite is not lethal to humans but is very painful.
+It’s bite is not lethal to humans but it is very painful.